menu

 People

 If you're a regular supporter of the arts and enjoy outings to the theatre, weekend boutique-ing, or even a finely aged wine with dinner, than you're in good company with the people of the Hale neighborhood.
 This neighborhood is uniquely immersed with more "urban sophisticates" than 99.9% of neighborhoods across the country.
 The people here truly stand out as a class among their own.
 They are an exclusive community characterized by refined tastes, cultural inclinations, and the means to live well.
 Urban sophisticates live a big city lifestyle, whether or not they live in or near a big city.
 They are educated executives or managers by week, and serial patrons of the arts by weekend.
 If this lifestyle pertains to you, than you'll certainly feel right at home in the Hale neighborhood.
-In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for highly educated executives.
+In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for highly educated executives and families with school-aged children.

 In addition, some neighborhoods have residents that are more educated than others.
 But in this neighborhood there is a dramatic difference.
 NeighborhoodScout's exclusive analysis reveals that 38.2% of the adults here have earned a Masters degree, medical degree, Ph.D. or law degree.
 This is a higher rate of people with a graduate degree than is found in 96.4% of U.S. neighborhoods, where the average American neighborhood has 13.4% of its adults with a graduate degree.
 If you are highly educated, you may have much in common with many of your neighbors here.